gjoelbye/GoogleBrainCaptureHackathon/README.md

 # Getting Started/Further Reading

-For detailed instructions on setting up the project and accessing provided materials, refer to the [Getting Started Guide](docs/getting_started.md).
+For detailed instructions on setting up the project and accessing provided materials, refer to the Workbench setup below.

-For deploying your solution to the Google Cloud Platform, follow the steps outlined in the [GCP Deployment Guide](docs/gcp_deployment.md).
+For deploying your solution to the Google Cloud Platform, follow the steps outlined in the [GCP Deployment Guide](gcp_deployment.md).

 ## Workbench Setup
 To get you up and running with the data and the Google Cloud Platform, we have created several demos for you to run.
 Feel free to play with these while the case is going on, since these show examples of data exploration and analysis.
 For the demos, we are using the Workbench service in the Google Cloud Platform.
 To set up the Workbench service, follow the steps below: